-The adoption of the Interpretation will also result in the consolidation of one or two variable interest entities in which the Company currently has investments recorded as fixed maturity securities.
-For instance, the Company owns all of the mandatorily redeemable trust preferred securities issued by FBL Capital Trust I, a trust sponsored by FBL Financial Group, Inc. (FBL), with a carrying value of \$75.7 million at September 30, 2003.
+The adoption of the Interpretation will also result in the consolidation of one or more variable interest entities in which the Company currently has investments recorded as fixed maturity securities.
+For instance, the Company owns all of the mandatorily redeemable trust preferred securities issued by a trust sponsored by FBL Financial Group, Inc. (FBL).
 Upon adoption of the Interpretation, the Company will be required to consolidate this trust and report FBL's ownership of the common equity of this trust as a minority interest.
 The adoption of the Interpretation with respect to this trust will have no impact on net income or earnings per common share.
-The Company is currently evaluating one other fixed maturity security with a carrying value of \$13.9 million at September 30, 2003, to determine if it is required to consolidate such variable interest entity upon adoption of the Interpretation.
+The Company is currently evaluating certain other fixed maturity securities to determine if its variable interests in them require it to consolidate them upon adoption of the Interpretation.